 This position is located in an operating office (Office) within a bureau or bureau equivalent office (Bureau) within the Department of the Interior (Department).
-This position serves as an expert engineer providing civil engineering consultation and advisement to senior colleagues and/or Department officials for significant projects with complex features representing an important segment of the Department's operating programs or affecting the welfare of the public and/or the sustainability of natural resources and the environment.
-As an expert engineer, provides engineering mentorship and leadership; applies experimental theories and/or new applications or developments; and provides significant and innovative recommendations for advancing programs and/or engineering methods.
-Work can include design, studies, analyses, construction administration, documentation, inspections, assessments, investigations, reviews, cost estimating, specifications writing, compliance evaluations, and evaluating facility capacities and operations.
-The purpose of this position is to perform duties in one or more specialties: hydraulic, hydrologic, geotechnical, structural, highway, and construction management.
-Complex features performed include bridges, oil and gas producing facilities, concrete and embankment dams, roads, levees, canals, pipelines, tunnels, pumping plants, power plants, waterways, reservoirs, water and wastewater systems, buildings, irrigation systems, recreation sites, and related appurtenant systems.
+This position serves as an experienced engineer providing civil engineering mentorship and expertise for a variety of complex projects and activities throughout the Office which typically include a variety of geographic locations, complex features, and unusual needs or special demands.
+Work may include design, studies, analyses, construction administration, documentation, inspections, assessments, investigations, reviews, cost estimating, specifications writing, compliance evaluations, and evaluating facility capacities and operations.
+The purpose of this position will include one or more specialties in hydraulic, hydrologic, geotechnical, structural, highway, and construction management.
+Complex features include bridges, oil and gas producing facilities, concrete and embankment dams, roads, levees, canals, pipelines, tunnels, pumping plants, power plants, waterways, reservoirs, water and wastewater systems, buildings, irrigation systems, recreation sites, and related appurtenant systems.